nlao1/advent-of-code-24/README.md

 - count vertices instead of edges, although I doubt I will ever get this again
 - BFS is useful to have pre-written
 - complex numbers are once again OP

+## Day 13

+Originally thought it was DP but I was very very wrong